0xs34n/summarizely-cli/README.md

 - `yt-dlp not found`: install using one of the commands above, then rerun.
 - No provider keys and no Ollama: the CLI will still produce an extractive summary from captions.
 - Output not appearing: ensure you have write permissions to the current directory; use `--output-dir` to change.
+- Ollama unreachable: ensure the daemon is running (`ollama serve`) and `OLLAMA_HOST` is correct.
+- No Ollama models: run `ollama pull qwen2.5:0.5b-instruct`.
+- OpenAI auth errors: set `OPENAI_API_KEY`; rate limit errors may require retrying later or a shorter transcript.

 ## Roadmap Fit